CornelliusAries/India_news_headlines_NLP/README.md

 In this project we want to focus on pretrained Bert model.

 ## Using the depression classifier
-To use our deployed depression classifier type this command to your Linux terminal curl -X POST "https://europe-west1-twitter-depression-classifier.cloudfunctions.net/model_predict-10" -H "Content-Type:application/json" --data '{"input_data":"Tweet to examine"}'
+To use our deployed depression classifier type this command to your Linux terminal <br />
+curl -X POST "https://europe-west1-twitter-depression-classifier.cloudfunctions.net/model_predict-10" -H "Content-Type:application/json" --data '{"input_data":"Tweet to examine"}'

 Where {"input_data":"Tweet to examine"}' is the tweet you want to examine.